Mobile & Web App Development Process – Stage 4 – Project Kick-off & Setup

 The team creates a private channel on Slack dedicated to your project, so you can easily contact with every team member.
 Slack is a tool that allows users to communicate through channels organized by project, topic, team, or whatever you will need.
 For example, at Droids On Roids, we usually use e-mail communication for reports or sending longer pieces of information, and Slack for every-day discussions and instant messaging.

-Hockey App is a tool for real-time bug tracking, app monitoring, and app distribution.
+App Center is a tool for real-time bug tracking, app monitoring, and app distribution.
 We create a new app and set up permissions for Development Team, Product Owner and Stakeholders if needed.

 How do the developers set up your project?